mirpl/mvp-ta-knowledge-base/docs/Scripts/NET.md

 ![project](../../assets/imeges8/projektGH.png)

-In the `Bots` file, there is a bot implemented, which will be used to build a Test:
+In the `Bots` folder, there is a bot implemented, which will be used to build a Test:

 ![bot](../../assets/imeges8/testGH.png)